markhuang0521/nasaApi/README.md

 ## Overview/Setup
-this project is using the public nasa api https://api.nasa.gov/ as its data source. and it follows all the best practices that I know about Jetpack Compose and Android in general.
+this project is using the public nasa api https://api.nasa.gov/ as its data source. and serves as my default template for any new android porjects as it follows all the best practices that I know about Jetpack Compose and Android.

 ## Architecture